Dr Emily Warren

-I am currently working on the Food in Early Years' Study which explores how parents, staff, and relevant stakeholders understand and adddress nutrition, how food-based practices vary, and whether or not settings use national guielines.
-We are particularly focused on health inequities.
+I am currently working on the Food in Early Years' Study which explores how parents, staff in early years' settings, and relevant stakeholders understand nutrition and address inequities, how food-based practices vary, and whether or not settings use national guielines.

 My background is primarily in sexual health, focusing on how context influences behaviour and intervention use.
 I have researched risk perception and biomedical prevention interventions use in sub-Saharan Africa and led a field study in Uganda examining how a patient feedback loop influenced health care provider behaviour.
 I've also worked in the Dominican Republic as an M&E consultant for a USAID-funded HIV project focusing on migrants, commercial sex workers, MSM, and women with little formal education.
 I have also worked for the Metro Centre as their Contraception and Reproductive Advice and Sexual Health Information Team Leader, focusing on Chlamydia screening and young people's sexual negotiation.

 I studied Critical Theory of Social Justice with an emphasis in Feminist, Queer and Sexuality studies at Occidental College in Los Angeles where I also worked for three years as a rape and domestic violence counsellor and advocate.
 I have an MSc in Public Health from LSHTM.

 I am currently a seminar leader for Issues in Public Health.

-I am a primarily qualitative research but have also designed surveys and worked on mixed methods studies.
+I am a primarily qualitative research but have also designed nationally representative surveys and worked on mixed methods studies.
 I'm interested in emerging theory-driven methods including dimensional analysis and qualitative comparative analyses.